nico-Zero/nvim/README.md

 1. Leader,m,d,t        n       ->  Toggles between MrakDownPreview mode and normal mode (MarkDownPreview)

 ```
-When you move in your vim the MarkDownPreview in browser will move along too.
+When you move in your vim, The MarkDownPreview in browser will move along too.

 For detailed Docs - [MrakDownPreview](https://github.com/iamcco/markdown-preview.nvim)

 #### 25. NavBuddy
-This plugin provides the functionality of Nevigation between all variable, function, class,
-modules, etc.

-Really easily.
+It opens a window the is like yazi terminal tool but it has destination of
+function atart, class start etc instade of file.

 ```bash
 # This are my NavBuddy shortcuts in my config.
 # , reprasents sequance and - reprasents together.